Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AYes.

-Speaker ASo the Baron is something I.
+Speaker ASo the Baron is something I got for my birthday.

 Speaker ANice.